avar/git-hyperfine/README.md

 # ALTERED OPTIONS

+  - \--help, --version
+    git-hyperfine’s help and version output.
+The help output is the raw asciidoc of the installed man page.

   - \--build, --prepare, \<command\>
     Your *--build* command (if any) will be chained behind the build command we’ll use to setup the man:git-worktree\[1\].